 What these two examples also demonstrate is the third and final rule.
 In (B), when a sentence begins with a dependent clause (such as ‘Because I study English every day’), a comma (,) must be used to separate the dependent from the independent clause (‘I can speak it quite well’).
 This is not the case in (A), however, when the independent clause comes after the dependent clause, explaining why ‘I’m studying this language’ combines with the dependent clause ‘even though I don’t find it interesting’ without punctuation.

-Well done for completing this first lesson about dependent clauses.
-If you’re ready to further improve your writing by learning about the form, function and distribution of the five types of dependent clause, continue studying with Lessons 2 and 3.
+Well done for completing this first chapter about dependent clauses.
+If you’re ready to further improve your writing by learning about the form, function and distribution of the five types of dependent clause, continue studying with Chapters 2 and 3.

-Lesson 3 explores the topic: Are participial and infinitival clauses important?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: Are participial and infinitival clauses important?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.